MerlinofMines/EasyCommands/docs/EasyCommands/development.md

 ### Be Patient, Be Polite, Expect Feedback
 Rarely do we create the perfect change request submission on the first attempt, especially when trying to collaborate.
 Expect some feedback on your pull request before having it approved.
 Let's work together, not argue.

-Additionally, I only have so much time to review CRs.
+Additionally, I only have so much time to review pull requests.
 If it takes me a bit to reply, don't fret.
-I haven't forgotten you :).
 Politely nudge me on Steam, if needed.

 ## Pulling Down the Code